camunda/camunda-docs-manual/site/src/documents/api-references/rest/case-definition/get-xml.html.md

 Result
 ------

-A json object containing the id of the case definition and the CMMN 1.0 XML.
+A JSON object containing the id of the case definition and the CMMN 1.0 XML.

 <table class="table table-striped">
   <tr>